Casey9527/uCore_Lab_Cracked/README.md

 * Study the debugger.
 How to add remote debugger, how to use kgdb/kdb, how to create function trace using stabs of debugging info. etc.

 # How's the progress ?
 I have carefully studied 8 of 38 small projects.
 I have concrete understanding on how OS boots.
 The next step is to do memory management.
-The process seems slow but I learned a lot of things and feel improved gradually.
+The process seems slow but I learned a lot of things.

 # What achieved at proj4.3 ?
 ### proj1: simple bootloader